Search: 63 results

 Saying, Go ye into the village over against you; in the which at your entering ye shall find a colt tied, whereon yet never man sat: loose him, and bring him hither.

-And if any one asks you, 'Why are you untying the colt?' simply say, 'The Master needs it.'"
+"Untie it and bring it here.
+And if any one asks you, 'Why are you untying the colt?'
+Simply say, 'The Master needs it.'"

-Accordingly the messengers went, and found the colt, as Jesus had told them.
+The messengers went off and found the colt exactly as he had told them.

 And as they were loosing the colt, the owners thereof said unto them, Why loose ye the colt?